juju/juju/README.md

 published, installed, bootstrapped, and deployed.

 CI requires
-    lp:/juju-release-tools
-    lp:/~juju-qa/juju-core/ci-cd-scripts2
-    The charm-repository
+    lp:juju-release-tools (The packaging and publication tools)
+    lp:juju-ci-tools (This branch)
-    A JUJU_HOME with all the envs to test.
+    lp:juju-ci-tools/repository (A copy of the juju charm repository) And a JUJU_HOME with all the envs to test.

 The general process involves making a release tarball, making a package, making a tree of tools and metadata, and lastly publishing the tools.